blmiranda/html-challenge/README.md

 # HTML Challenges

-Simple challenges to help practice te use of some semantic HTML and ...
+Simple challenges to help practice te use of some semantic HTML on ...

 - [x] 1.
 Glossary